-Enjoy this easy chicharrones recipe; crunchy, salty and savory.
-Ready in minutes and enjoy them baked or fried!
+Enjoy this easy chicharrones recipe; crunchy, salty, and savory.
+They take minutes to make and can be baked or fried.

 Did you know you can use all parts of the pork to create delicious snacks and meals?
-The next time you make some air fryer pork chops or baked pork chops, save the fatty skin and use it to make chicharrón.
+The next time you make some air fryer pork chops, pork belly burnt ends, or pork belly, save the fatty skin and use it to make chicharrón.

 What are chicharrones?

-Chicharrones are a twist on a Spanish word, chicharron, which means crunchy, savory and salty snack.
-This dish is simply pork skin or belly that is deep-fried or baked.
+Chicharrones are a twist on a Spanish word, chicharron, which means crunchy, savory, and salty snack.
+They are essentially pork skin chips featuring pork skin or belly deep-fried or baked.

 What are chicharrones made of?

 There is a very short ingredient list to make this recipe.
-All you need is the pork, oil, and some seasonings: that is it!
 Here is what you’ll need:

 - Pork skin.
 The layer of fat around the pork.
-Often referred to as pork belly, you can also use the fat around the ribs.
+You can also use the fat around the ribs, often called pork belly.
 In some countries, you may find this pre-packaged as pork rinds.

 - Oil.
 For frying